cajuncoding/PdfTemplating.XslFO/README.md

 	    1. /movies/pdf/xslt?title=star%20wars

 I hope this helps anyone looking to dynamically generate PDF's in C# or .Net with a templating approach that is far more maintainable than other code based generation/manipulation approaches . . .

-**TODO: hopefully COMING SOON...
-I will be spinning up a full Apache FOP engine in Azure Function and providing updates to this project to decouple the rendering engine and provide an implementation that uses the full Apache FOP as-a-service via Azure functions.**

 ```
 /*